 There were doubts surrounding the circumstances of the death of the Theemann siblings, Anna and Wolf.
 Out of the large Theeman family (parents and six children) only the mother, Sabina, survived.
 According to the information gathered by the Foundation, Wolf Theeman was born in Brzesko in 1919 and Andzia (Anna) in 1915.
 Thus it was impossible they were secondary school pupils in 1942.
-According to the account given by one of the Brzesko citizens, the whole Theeman family (apart from Sabina who hiding under a false identity) was transported out of Brzesko during one of the genocide operations.
+According to the account given by one of Brzesko citizens, the whole Theeman family (apart from Sabina who was hiding under a false identity) was epelled from Brzesko during one of the genocide operations.

-On 22 December 1942 Gestapo and military police murdered several dozen Jews, including: Apel Chaim (son), Apel Dora (mother), Apel Herman (son), Apel Jakub (father), Apel Mendel (son), Ebenholz Chaim, Ebenholz Mendel, Mikołajewicz Regina, Mikołajewicz Tobiasz.
+On 22 December 1942 the Gestapo and military police murdered several dozen Jews, including: Apel Chaim (son), Apel Dora (mother), Apel Herman (son), Apel Jakub (father), Apel Mendel (son), Ebenholz Chaim, Ebenholz Mendel, Mikołajewicz Regina, Mikołajewicz Tobiasz.
 Bodies of the victims were buried on the cemetery.

 The history of the ghetto in Zakliczyn is connected with the Jewish cemetery in Brzesko.
 In 1941 during a fair in Zakliczyn a German military policeman murdered two Jewish women.
 Their bodies were transported to Brzesko and buried at the cemetery.
 Apart from that, on the Jewish cemetery in Brzesko there is a mass grave of Jewish men, women and children from the ghetto in Zakliczyn who were murdered in December 1942 and buried at the site of the execution.
 In 1947 bodies of the victims were exhumed and moved to Brzesko.